Dave Jennings (American football)

-David Tuthill Jennings (June 8, 1952 – June 19, 2013) was an American professional football player who was a punter in the National Football League (NFL) from 1974 to 1987.
-He played for the New York Giants and the New York Jets.
-He later worked as a radio color commentator for Jets and Giants games until 2007.
-He died of complications with Parkinson's disease in 2013.
+David Tuthill Jennings (June 8, 1952 – June 19, 2013) was an American professional football punter who played in the National Football League (NFL) for 14 seasons, primarily with the New York Giants.
+He played college football for the St. Lawrence Saints and began his NFL career in 1974 with the Giants, where he spent his first 11 seasons.
+In his final three seasons, he was a member of the New York Jets.